 Some breeders say that if you are making money out of breeding dogs, then you aren’t doing it right.
 That makes me laugh!
 Even with genetic testing and screening costs, you’d have to be consistently unlucky to make a loss if you are being sensible: choose a healthy breed in the first place, exercise your dogs daily, and feed them a natural, raw meaty bone-based diet.
-Such a diet is not only healthier than the expensive, over-processed (and over-priced) dry biscuits out there, but also much cheaper.
+Such a diet is not only healthier than the expensive, over-processed (and over-priced) dry biscuits out there but also much cheaper.
 It’s not rocket science folks.
-In all the years as a breeder my dogs have shown great fertility and vigour, and I’ve never had even one caesarean – and that speaks for itself.
-And you don’t need to worry about keeping costs down if you focus on raising the value of your puppies to your buyers, which I will talk about more a bit later.
+In all the years as a breeder, my dogs have shown great fertility and vigor, and I’ve never had even one cesarean – and that speaks for itself.
+And you don’t need to worry about keeping costs down if you focus on raising the value of your puppies to your buyers, which I will talk about a bit later.

 My partner Graeme and I only have four to five dogs – a stud and three to four girls – so didn’t really consider it more than a hobby until recently.
-However, the care and preparation we put into the puppies has placed them in heavy demand, so they are priced accordingly with a long waiting list, and we do make a healthy income even out of these few (and it’s so much fun too!).
-We have another part time business we run from home which makes us ideally placed to raise puppies.
+However, the care and preparation we put into the puppies have placed them in heavy demand, so they are priced accordingly with a long waiting list, and we do make a healthy income even out of these few (and it’s so much fun too!).
+We have another part-time business we run from home which makes us ideally placed to raise puppies.

-Q: Why falling in love with Mini Schnauzers and not with an other breed?
+Q: Why falling in love with Mini Schnauzers and not with another breed?

 Why Mini Schnauzers?
 Well, as a veterinarian I am keenly aware of the health issues that can plague dogs.
-Some breeds are inherently unhealthy simply by design – the squashed-faced dogs have trouble with exercise tolerance, coping with heat, and can’t even chew their food properly.
-Those with short wonky legs are predisposed to orthopaedic problems like slipped discs and torn cruciate ligaments.
+Some breeds are inherently unhealthy simply by design – the squashed-faced dogs have trouble with exercise tolerance, coping with the heat, and can’t even chew their food properly.
+Those with short wonky legs are predisposed to orthopedic problems like slipped discs and torn cruciate ligaments.
 Dogs like these often have trouble even mating and giving birth naturally, which is another good reason not to choose to breed them.
 So when I was deciding on which breed it had to first and foremost be mechanically sound, which ruled out a lot.

 The large breeds have short lives and are prone to bone cancer.
 The tiny breeds are just too delicate to suit the average robust family with kids.
-So it had to be a small to medium sized breed.
+So it had to be a small to medium-sized breed.
 With current environmental pressures and so many people hungry in the world, smaller is more ethical – they eat less and thus have less impact on the planet.
 They make smaller messes, need smaller doses of medication, and can be picked up to get them out of trouble.
 That narrowed it down to a dog around 20 pounds.